Variant Creutzfeldt–Jakob disease: Occupational contamination

-In France, the last two victims of variant Creutzfeldt-Jakob disease, who died in 2019 and 2021, were research technicians at the National Research Institute for Agriculture, Food and the Environment (INRAE).
+In France, the last two victims of variant Creutzfeldt–Jakob disease, who died in 2019 and 2021, were research technicians at the National Research Institute for Agriculture, Food and the Environment (INRAE).
 Emilie Jaumain, who died in 2019, at the age of 33, had been the victim of a work accident in 2010, during which she had pricked herself with a tool contaminated with infected brain.
 The efficacy of this route of contamination has been unambiguously demonstrated in primates.
 Pierrette C., who died in 2021, had been victim of the same type of work accident.
 After her diagnosis, a moratorium was initiated in all French laboratories on research activities on infectious prions.
 In March 2022, INRAE recognized the occupational cause of these two deaths.
 This raises serious questions about the safety of personnel in these laboratories.
 Indeed, inspections have noted serious failures in the protection of agents in the face of this deadly risk, and the long incubation period of this disease leads to fears of new cases in the future, hence great concern.

-Other causes

-Eating other types of brains such as those from squirrels is not recommended as one person contracted vCJD from eating the brain of a squirrel.